DaraDCE/angola-news-app/README.md

 ## Notícias Angolanas :flag-ao: :newspaper: :bulb:

-Fetch and display news articles from various Angolan news sources.
+Fetch and display news articles from different news sources covering Angola.
 Filter articles by keyword or by news source.

 ### Features